 The best loan for you depends on your own personal circumstances and those of your guarantor.
 Having a bad credit rating will still affect your chances of getting a guarantor mortgage.
 With this in mind, it’s worth trying to first improve your credit score before applying for any kind of mortgage product, as a rejection will have a further negative impact on your credit record.

-It’s important that you take your responsibility as a borrower seriously – if you don’t keep up with the mortgage payments it could compromise your guarantor’s credit rating and could even cost them their home.
+It’s important that you take your responsibility as a borrower seriously – if you do not keep up with the mortgage payments it could compromise your guarantor’s credit rating and could even cost them their home.

 Mortgage lenders usually only accept family members as guarantors, though a few may accept a close friend.